 How the Zendesk Documentation team creates and manages content and handles translations

-The default language of our Help Centers is English.
-We translate the product documentation in German, Spanish, French, Japanese, and Brazilian Portuguese.
+The default language of our help center is English.
+We translate the product documentation in German, Spanish, French, Japanese, Koran, and Brazilian Portuguese.

-Although much of the content contained in Zendesk Help Centers is authored directly in Guide, the product documentation, which is always translated, is created by the technical writers on the Zendesk Documentation team.
+Although much of the content contained in the Zendesk help center is authored directly in Guide, the product documentation, which is always translated, is created by the technical writers on the Zendesk Documentation team.
 It’s authored in DITA (Document Information Typing Architecture), which is an XML-based data model for authoring and publishing.

 The authoring tool we use to develop DITA content is Oxygen XML Author.
 It provides us with a robust technical documentation authoring experience and the flexibility to publish our content in many formats from a single source.
 Other authoring tools such as Framemaker, Arbortext, and XMetal (to mention just a few) can also be used to create DITA content.